commandlineparser/commandline/README.md

   - Implemented issue #31 (double dash), thanks also to PR #77 by Tom Glastonbury (@tg73).
   - Merged pull request #87, thanks to @randacc.
   - Merged pull request #95, thanks to Dan Nemec (@nemec).
+  - Merged pull request #97, thanks to @bolha7 and @nemec.

 Contacts:
 ---